abc123-hash-boop/KingOS/README.md

         -e "swapfile"
 ```
 # Replace these files in ubuntu installer iso, then, it is done
-## News: KingOS 1.0 LTS is now built, will test in today or tomorrow, then release
+## News: KingOS 1.0 LTS is now built, downloading on developer's PC...